 Buying a 16- or 24-port switch is overkill in some ways.
 But if nothing else, it gives you enterprise-grade dependability.

 Consumer-grade Gigabit Ethernet switches do seem to be more failure-prone than consumer-grade Fast Ethernet switches were.
 Why pay $30 for a consumer-grade switch that will probably fail in five years when you can buy a used enterprise-grade switch for $40 that will last almost forever?

 I also buy Intel- and Broadcom-based Gigabit Ethernet cards for the same reason.
 I like the drivers on Intel cards a bit better but I also buy Broadcom cards sometimes.
 People want the Intel brand name.
 And admittedly, for some really demanding tasks, Intel may perform better.
 But for most home use you probably won’t see much difference.
 Broadcom cards are a great way to get enterprise dependability at an off-brand price.
-It’s easy to find Broadcom cards for around $10, shipped.
-Used Intel cards run closer to $15.
+It’s pretty easy to find Broadcom cards for under $10, shipped.
+Used Intel cards run closer to $10-$15.